 A large beer garden is ideal for sunnier days while indoors a log burning fire keeps away the winter chills.

-Regular music nights feature soloists and bands and a monthly disco, karaoke and comedy nights are all events to look out for .
+Regular music nights feature soloists and bands, karaoke and comedy nights are all events to look out for .

 The pub’s main claim to fame is that the famous painter Hogarth stayed there once for two days.